-- Reduced grassland ME - Increased risk of disease rust and other forms of fungi can build up on dying leaves - Decreased grassland utilisation due to the factors above - Reduced clover content due to shading.
+- Reduced grassland ME - Increased risk of disease rust and other forms of fungi can build up on dying leaves - Decreased grassland utilisation due to the factors above - Reduced clover content due to shading

-TRY THE PLUCK TEST.
+Try The Pluck Test.
 Grasp the ryegrass seedling firmly between your thumb and forefinger, then tug in a single, quick movement (to mimic an animal biting).
 If the leaves break off and the roots stay in the ground, the pluck test is passed.
-In the photos above: Left: Roots being pulled from the ground.
-Right: Leaves breaking = a good time to start first grazing.

-In the photo above: Left: Roots being pulled from ground Right: Leaves breaking = and a good time to start the first grazing.
+Photo Left: Roots being pulled from the ground.
+Photo Right: Leaves breaking = a good time to start first grazing.